Malta in the Eurovision Song Contest 2020: Background

-For the 2020 Contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 25 September 2019.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate in the 2020 contest on 25 September 2019.
 In 2019, PBS utilised the newly created talent show format X Factor Malta, a method that was continued for their 2020 participation, which resulted in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.

 Before Eurovision

 X Factor Malta

 The Maltese artist for the Eurovision Song Contest 2020 was selected through the second season of X Factor Malta, the Maltese version of the British television reality music competition The X Factor created by Simon Cowell.
 The second season premiered on 6 October 2019 and concluded with a final on 8 February 2020.
 In addition to selecting the Maltese Eurovision entrant, the winner also secured a record contract with Sony Music Italy.
 All shows in the competition were hosted by actor Ben Camille and broadcast on Television Malta (TVM) as well on the broadcaster's website tvm.com.mt.